smartuni/HopAndFound/README.md

 * Set node ID in "src/include/globals.h".
 * Go into "src/node/" and compile and flash.
 * The nodes should be set up in a way that they reach at least two other nodes.
 To help achieve this the user button of the node may be used.
 When pressed, the LED of the nodes which are in range will blink blue.

-## Procedure when monitored item goes missing ##

-* Monitored item moves too far away from the monitor and thereby doesn't receive any more heartbeats.
-* Monitored item sends a localization request.
-* All nodes in range answer with a localization request.
-* Monitored item sends a call for help.
-* Nodes forward the call for help until it reaches the monitor.
-* Upon receiving the call for help, the monitor displays the information about the location of the monitored item contained in the call for help.